How to Run A Successful Engineering Design Review

 These methods often cause confusion, slow down feedback, and make it harder for non-technical teammates to stay involved.
 That’s why using the right CAD collaboration tools can help.

-Good tools like CADchat let teams view and discuss CAD files in real time or leave feedback whenever it works for them.
+Tools like CADchat let teams view and discuss CAD files in real time or leave feedback whenever it works for them.

 When all feedback, files, and decisions are stored in one place, it becomes much easier to keep track of what was reviewed, what changed, and what needs to happen next.
-This helps reduce delays, avoid confusion, and keep the project moving in the right direction.

 Make Your Next Design Review Simple With CADchat